 Section A. Reimbursement Resulting from Assault: The District shall reimburse teachers for the cost of replacement or repair of personal property damaged or destroyed as a result of student assault while the teacher is engaging in the performance of the their duties.
 The maximum reimbursement is \$250 per incident based on original receipts, a police report number, and an incident report.
+In the absence of a police report, verification by an administrator shall be acceptable.

 Section B. Reimbursement Damage to Vehicle: The District shall reimburse teachers for the cost of reimbursement for loss, damage or destruction of personal motor vehicles on District property or while a teacher is in the performance of District business as verified by the principal or supervisor and police report.
 In the case of motor vehicles, reimbursement shall not include personal property that is stolen or damaged unless the theft accompanies a personal assault upon the teacher.
 Reimbursement shall not exceed \$500 per incident (including personal property, if eligible).
 The teacher must submit original receipts, a police report number, and an incident report to receive reimbursement.
+In the absence of a police report, verification by an administrator shall be acceptable.